hhirsch/builder/README.md

 # Builder
 Write code to commission GNU/Linux systems.
+For example install packages and copy files.
 At the core it is designed to be run on a client system so for your CI pipelines you might find other tools more suitable.